Shawn Mendes: The Tour

 Shawn Mendes: The Tour was the fourth concert tour by Canadian singer Shawn Mendes, in support of his self-titled third studio album (2018).
-The tour began in Amsterdam, Netherlands at the Ziggo Dome on March 7, 2019, and concluded in Mexico City, Mexico at the Palacio de los Deportes on December 21, 2019.
+The tour began in Amsterdam, Netherlands, at the Ziggo Dome on March 7, 2019, and concluded in Mexico City, Mexico, at the Palacio de los Deportes on December 21, 2019.

 The September 6 show at the Rogers Centre in Mendes' hometown of Toronto, Canada, was recorded and released as a Netflix-original concert film titled, "Shawn Mendes: Live In Concert", on November 25, 2020.

 Background and development

-After the announcement of his self-titled third studio album, Mendes announced he would embark his fourth concert tour.
+After the announcement of his self-titled third studio album, Mendes announced he would embark on his fourth concert tour.
 Dates were first announced for Europe and North America on May 8, 2018.
 Due to overwhelming demand, extra dates were added to Amsterdam, Dublin, and London.
 On July 17, 2018, dates were announced for Oceania.
 Extra dates were added in Melbourne and Sydney due to high demand.
 On December 3, 2018, Mendes announced he would headline his first stadium show in his hometown of Toronto.
 In a matter of minutes, the show was sold out, marking his biggest show to date.

 On January 16, 2019, dates were announced for Latin America.
-Additional dates in São Paulo, Buenos Aires, Santiago and Mexico City were added due to the high demand.
+Additional dates in São Paulo, Buenos Aires, Santiago, and Mexico City were added due to the high demand.
 On February 21, 2019, Mendes announced that the R&B singer and friend, Alessia Cara, would be the opening act for Europe and selected dates in North America.
-He also added 16 additional shows in North America that included new dates in Edmonton, Saskatoon, Winnipeg, Milwaukee, Ottawa, Columbus, Philadelphia, two shows in Uncasville, and second shows in Rosemont, Los Angeles, Oakland, Newark, Boston, Montreal, and Brooklyn.
-On March 28, 2019, Mendes announced American country duo Dan + Shay as the opening act for Oceania, with the exception of the Brisbane and Auckland shows where Australian singer-songwriter Ruel would perform.
+He also added 16 additional shows in North America that included new dates in Edmonton, Saskatoon, Winnipeg, Milwaukee, Ottawa, Columbus, and Philadelphia, two shows in Uncasville, and second shows in Rosemont, Los Angeles, Oakland, Newark, Boston, Montreal, and Brooklyn.
+On March 28, 2019, Mendes announced American country duo Dan + Shay as the opening act for Oceania, except the Brisbane and Auckland shows where Australian singer-songwriter Ruel would perform.
 On April 22, 2019, dates were announced for Asia.
 On May 28, Mendes announced Alessia Cara as the opening act for the Canadian dates of the tour, making her the opening act for all the North American concerts.